sy4ffa/SoftwareEng/Domain Model/UC5-UC8.md

 -------------------------- | ---- | ------------
-Coordinate actions of concepts associated with this use case and delegate the work to other concepts. | D | Controller Render the retrieved records into an HTML document for sending to actor's Web browser for display | D | Page maker Check whether an email is available in th eactor's account | D | Searcherer Information regarding actor's email | K | Key
+Coordinate actions of concepts associated with this use case and delegate the work to other concepts. | D | Controller Render the retrieved records into an HTML document for sending to actor's Web browser for display | D | Page maker Check whether an email is available in th eactor's account | D | Seeker Information regarding actor's email | K | Key
 HTML documentation that shows the actor the current context, what actions can be done, and outcomes of the previous actions | K | Interface Page
 Filtered actor's email to check its validity | D | Filterer